Histological Testing

 When is histology included?

-We include the cost of histology as standard for all of the following procedures:
+We will recommend and include histology as standard in the following situations:

-Rest assured, that there is no additional fee for histology in these cases: Your quoted treatment price includes the cost of safe surgical removal and professional laboratory analysis.
+In these cases, your quoted treatment price includes both the cost of safe surgical removal and professional laboratory analysis.

 Once the results are available, Dr. Jenny will review them and inform you of the outcome and advise on whether any further action is needed.